 The good news is there is continued interest and increasing efforts at focused habitat restoration to benefit bobwhites and numerous other wildlife species that depend on early succession.
-Based on 11-years of BQI implementation and a recent revision of the National Bobwhite Conservation Initiative (NBCI), we are in the process of expanding our bobwhite restoration efforts to all or parts of 68-Upper Coastal Plain counties.
+Based on 20-years of BQI implementation and a recent revision of the National Bobwhite Conservation Initiative (NBCI), we are in the process of expanding our bobwhite restoration efforts to all or parts of 68-Upper Coastal Plain counties.
 These counties were selected for focused quail restoration efforts through a collaborative landscape analysis workshop.
-This process was conducted by Tall Timbers Research Station and Georgia WRD as part of the NBCI revision and identifies farm and forest landscapes with the greatest bobwhite restoration potential.
+This process was conducted by Tall Timbers Research and Georgia Wildlife Resource Division (WRD) as part of the NBCI revision and identifies farm and forest landscapes with the greatest bobwhite restoration potential.

-Currently, the Georgia NBCI stepdown plan is being developed and will transition the BQI program into these priority restoration landscapes within the framework of NBCI.
+The Georgia NBCI stepdown plan was developed in 2013 and will transition the BQI program into these priority restoration landscapes within the framework of NBCI.
 Our plan is to work intensively with interested landowners within these priority areas, form landowner cooperatives where feasible, and work with managers of select public lands to restore and manage bobwhite populations.
-Future restoration success of bobwhites is dependent on securing adequate state and federal funding for landowner incentives and technical assistance, collaborating with other state, federal and NGO conservation partners, and targeting conservation programs and available resources within these prioritized county and subcounty landscapes.
+Future restoration success of bobwhites is dependent on securing adequate state and federal funding for landowner incentives and technical assistance, collaborating with other state, federal, and NGO conservation partners, and targeting conservation programs and available resources within these prioritized counties and subcounty landscapes.

 How To Get Involved

-- Bobwhite Quail in Georgia: History, Biology and Management
+- Recently updated!
+Bobwhite Quail in Georgia: History, Biology and Management

 - Northern Bobwhite Quail Fact Sheet